1 Kings 14

 21And Rehoboam the son of Solomon reigned in Judah.
 Rehoboam was forty and one years old when he began to reign, and he reigned seventeen years in Jerusalem, the city which the LORD did choose out of all the tribes of Israel, to put his name there.
 And his mother’s name was Naamah an Ammonitess.
 22And Judah did evil in the sight of the LORD, and they provoked him to jealousy with their sins which they had committed, above all that their fathers had done.
 23For they also built them high places, and images, and groves, on every high hill, and under every green tree.
 24And there were also sodomites in the land: and they did according to all the abominations of the nations which the LORD cast out before the children of Israel.

 Judah is not better than Israel.
 Rehoboam, born into the temple city, presides over a kingdom that builds altars “on every high hill, and under every green tree.”
 The text adds a note about “sodomites” - the KJV translation of qedeshim, “consecrated ones” - pagan cult prostitutes attached to Canaanite worship that Judah has imported.
-The point is not a moral side-comment on any single sin; it is that the people who held the temple have begun to look indistinguishable from the nations God displaced for them.
+The deeper indictment is this: the people who held the temple have begun to look indistinguishable from the nations God displaced for them.

 Rehoboam's response is the chapter's most quietly devastating image.
 He makes brass shields and puts them in the guards' hands so the procession into the temple still looks the same.
 The polish is kept up.
 The guards still hold up something shiny.
 But everyone in Jerusalem who remembers Solomon's reign knows: this is brass.
 The kingdom is putting on a show with cheaper metal.
 The Hebrew text does not editorialize.
 It simply lets the substitution stand.